 The work you need to do will undoubtedly require 2 hands to complete.
 So for this reason I will always choose a head lamp as my main candling device.
 This allows me to have light on my work and keep both hands free.

 A fire provides light as well, but if you want a hand held flashlight or lantern in your kit, I would consider these as secondary candling devices.
 Also handy in a survival situation are glow sticks.

 What we want from our headlamp is multiple brightness settings, including an SOS setting.
 As well as being waterproof and providing high lumens.

 Recommended Candling Devices:

-If you are looking for a bug out bag / backpack to carry all your gear, please check out my review of the Monkey Paks tactical backpack.
+If you are looking for a bug out bag / backpack to carry all your gear, please check out our review of the Monkey Paks tactical backpack.

 The next GTS Recommends will cover more packs, cooking and shelter recommendations as well as much more.